Virtual MedtecLIVE and MedtecSUMMIT Newsroom

 “Digitalization hasn’t just been for its own sake.
 Even after the pandemic, on-site events will look different to how we’re accustomed to seeing them.
 Although the interpersonal factor will continue to be experienced mainly at an analogue level, the content aspects of our exhibitions, in particular, will continue to become more digital.
 Exhibition designs will change fundamentally.”
-That means the connection to the digital platform of MedtecLIVE 2021 will be enhanced on-site by the use of rooms in the exhibition hall that are set up for participation in video conferences.
-Opportunities to interact at MedtecLIVE will continue to break down the boundaries between digital and analogue attendance.
 Thus, for example, Medtech experts from around the world can attend particular lectures or conferences by remote, whereas they would otherwise have had to miss them.

-The extra digital features help to expand events in terms of both time and location.
+The digital features help to expand events in terms of both time and location.
 Video recordings of the presentations and discussion rounds will remain accessible online even once MedtecLIVE 2021 is over.
 “We are creating a platform with a range that goes beyond that of a regular exhibition,” Boss observes.
 “That applies to both visitors and exhibitors: 54 of a total of 153 digital exhibitors at MedtecLIVE 2020 were completely new exhibitors.
-And we were able to welcome visitors from a total of 65 countries at the virtual MedtecLIVE this year.”
+And we were able to welcome visitors from a total of 65 countries at the first virtual MedtecLIVE.”